dominik-meissner/amazonpay-alexa-utils/README.md

 ## Amazon Pay Buyer Address API

-Amazon Pay offers access to different buyer data via the Amazon Pay payment objects.
+Amazon Pay helps you fullfilling your oders seamlessly, by - among others - offering delivery address data via the Amazon Pay payment objects.
 Sometimes, this is too late in the flow to personalize the experience.
-The Amazon Pay Buyer Address API was introduced to circumvent this situation.
-Retrieve the default shipping address of the current buyer via a simple GET request.
+The Amazon Pay Buyer Address API was introduced to help you out.
+Retrieve the default shipping address of the current buyer via a simple GET request whenever you need it.

-Please check for accepted Amazon Pay permissions first.
+Please check for granted Amazon Pay permissions first.

+Learn more about the [Amazon Pay Buyer Address API](https://developer.amazon.com/de/docs/amazon-pay/amazon-pay-apis-for-alexa.html#buyer_address).
 ```javascript
   const AmazonPay = require('amazonpay-alexa-utils');